Obama camp targets Romney firm as job-killing "vampire"

 "We have never gone wrong when we expanded rights and responsibilities to everybody.
 That doesn't weaken families, that strengthens families," Obama said to applause.

-Drawing further applause, Obama also hinted at pushing for a repeal of the Defense of Marriage Act -- the 1996 law barring federal recognition of same-sex marriage.
+Drawing further plaudits, Obama also mentioned a repeal of the Defense of Marriage Act -- the 1996 law barring federal recognition of same sex marriage.
+Obama's administration has declined to defend the measure in court and the president declined to say in an interview on ABC's "The View" on Monday that he would fight to repeal it, according to ABC.

-"So everything we do -- from Wall Street reform, making sure that banks aren't taking risks with other people's money that taxpayers may have to end up bailing out later, to repealing DOMA...all of these things are designed to make sure that we're restoring middle-class security," he said.

 Republican leaders have vowed to use Obama's support for gay marriage - which led Newsweek magazine to dub him "the first gay president" - against him as they try to attract support from independents and churchgoers who oppose gay marriage.